 How is the traffic encapsulated from the worker node to the egress node?

-The traffic is encapsulated from a worker node to an egress node regardless of the tunnel mode, and in this case, the AKS cluster with BYOCNI uses VXLAN as the encapsulation.
+The traffic is encapsulated from a worker node to an egress node regardless of the cluster’s routing mode, and in this case, the AKS cluster with BYOCNI uses VXLAN as the encapsulation.

 How can you find the identity of the source endpoint if the traffic is encapsulated?